 In Lewiston (after the trip)

-A more economical choice, the Inn America is within walking distance of the Red Lion and offers family suites.
+A more economical choice, the Inn America is within walking distance of the Hells Canyon Grand Hotel and offers family suites.
 Please call them for rates.

 Dropping down through the Main and Lower Salmon, you’ll notice a significant difference in the nature of the whitewater as the river widens and increases in volume as we go along.
 The Class III rapids of the Main and Lower are exciting and challenging, and provide an opportunity for both paddling and relaxation.
 The pool-and-drop nature of the Main and the Lower Salmon offers time to enjoy the scenery in between rapids, and the increased flows allow you to ride the waves in our whitewater dories.

 The number and variety of boats on an OARS trip will vary based on water levels, the number of participants and other factors we take into account when planning your adventure.
 Please be aware that in doing so we will ask you to share boat time with your fellow travelers.
 Generally, we strive for travel units to travel together in boats with no more than one or two travel units per boat with limited mobility between various boats types during the day.
 However, the composition of some trips may at times require more than two travel units in a boat, which compromises our ability to achieve six feet of physical distancing between travel units.
 We don’t assign boats, nor can we guarantee exactly which crafts we bring, but trust us to provide you with the best possible mix for you and others on your trip.
 The following boats may be a part of your experience: